everedero/zephyr_driver_propyradio/app/README.md

 # Example application for NRF24L01 driver

+## Description

+This application demonstrates read and write capability of the NRF24L01 radio transmiter driver.
+There are 3 modes: Alice, Bob and Eve.

+* Alice first sends a message, then listens for Bob’s answer
+* Bob first listens for Alice’s message, then answer to Alice
+* Eve just listens for Alice and Bob’s messages, without interfering (not mandatory to run our example)

 This example app can be run on the following boards:

 * STM32 Nucleo F756ZX (nucleo\_f756zg)